hlship/cli-tools/README.md

 ## Positional Arguments

-The way positional arguments are defined is designed to be similar to how options are defined in `clojure.tools.cli`:
+The way positional arguments are defined is intended to be similar to how options are defined in `clojure.tools.cli`:

 ```